JetBrains/amper/anton.makeev/QUESTIONS.md

 - What makes defining a new module a simple and lightweight process?
     - The need to define version, coordinates, and anything else just increases heaviness
+    - Maybe by default empty module.toml should define a single library target?

+# Schema

+- We might want to have model versioning in order to offer some automated assistance, like compatibility and schema checks, migration etc.
+  It can be either schema version or a required build tool version, or both.

+# Defaults

+- Default 'JVM binary' target (when no other is defined) can be confusing.
+  It also means that to create a library module one need to explicitly declare a library target

+- Different defaults for binary targets (with is jvm) and library targets (with is multi-platform) could be confusing.
+  Should we by default always target JVM?
+Or maybe it's not a problem at all?

+- Should the native targets have explicitly specified platform, or can we have 'current platform' as default?

+# Dependencies

+- Is it OK for the IDE support that the presence of koltin-stdlib can only be determined on the runtime?
+    - How can it be determined it on read-time?
+    - Or maybe it ok, since we anyway need to resolve and download dependencies
+    - And once the dependency in the lock file, it can be done in read-time

+# Toolchain

+- will the required toolchain (like JDK) be always downloaded or also can be found in local installations?
+  Maybe a user can override the used tools (e.g. path to JDK) in their .workspace.user.toml-like file?

 # Locking